My-/C_BabyTest/README.md

 So then you run it result is:

 > <p><span style="color:white">I'm older then Bob: </span> <span style="color:yellow"> true </span> - <span style="color:red"> FAIL </span><p>
 So you know what your implementation is wrong.
-Lets fix.
+Lets fix it.
 Change function to:
 ```C
 bool imOlder(int yourAge){
     // some creazy logic you not sure about